 Those of us scholars who are fortunate enough to stumble into the limelight sometimes call ourselves “public intellectuals.”
 It’s a name we wear as an armband more than as a badge.
 But when we talk about public intellectualism, we usually mean something very particular: plucking ideas out of the arcane corners of academic obscurantism and nourishing the poor, interpellated spirits of the deranged masses, our sweet, ripe berries quelling the public’s preservative-plied palate.
 We tend to assume such a practice would meet Rorty’s call for a greater engagement with social justice over abstract theoretical dithering.

 But a closer look at the proportions of the public intellectual’s public raises an eyebrow.
 When we talk about speaking in public, we have to factor in a handicap.
 Like egomaniacal screenwriters penning films about the burdens of Hollywood life, we academics mostly talk about ourselves, yet without the postmodern irony of a Charlie Kaufman.
-At best, public intellectualism is a name for authoring articles moderately less obtuse than journal papers for venues moderately less obscure than journals: The American Prospect, The Nation, Dissent, The New Republic, The Atlantic.
+At best, public intellectualism is a name for authoring articles moderately less obtuse than journal papers for venues moderately less obscure than journals: The American Prospect, The Nation, Dissent, The New Republic, and so on.

 Are we just kissing babies?
-The cynic might argue that, at best, writing leftist jive in The Atlantic amounts to a futures market hedge on intellectual commodities.
+The cynic might argue that, at best, writing leftist jive in The Nation amounts to a futures market hedge on intellectual commodities.
 Eventually one cashes in on a collection of pithy, outraged essays for University of Whatever Press, and a smooth, salty gravy to pour over a steamy promotion statement.
 Public intellectualism is only public when set in relief against the sordid, indulgent privatism of the liberal arts, which spends most of its collective time denigrating the general public for their false consciousness in the coffeeshop attached to the indie bookstore.
 Let’s face it: thinking in public is orthogonal to scholarly life.
 The “public intellectual” is a contradiction in terms.

 One problem is in our approach.
 While Harris was dressing up as as his clown alter ego, plotting his escape into a bunker, Richard Rorty was filling his own hard drives with lectures and notes about the future of civic life in America.
 As I perused the many documents and drafts in the digital archives which lead to the book Achieving Our Country, I couldn’t help but wonder: What good is it to trouble ourselves with the draft versions of this document as it was “born digital?”
 Why do we want to peer into Rorty’s hard disks like so many perverts once peered into Josh and Tanya’s bedroom?